Fcornaire/TF.EX/EX-API.md

 EX has the ability to run custom variants as long as the mod is made compatible with EX.

-It's your responsibility to make sure the mod is netplay compatible (Ask the mod author)
+It's your responsibility to make sure the mod is netplay compatible (Ask the mod author).

 ## Making a custom variant compatible (For developers)